Is Madrid safe and what look out for?

 Madrid is an interesting place when it comes to the question of safety.

-On the one hand, it’s like any other major European city with petty crime problems, organized crime, and visitors are most likely to be pickpocketed.
+On the one hand, it’s like any other major European city with petty crime problems and organised crime, and visitors are most likely to be pickpocketed.

-However, for some reason like Barcelona, Madrid is still seen by some visitors as a more dangerous place than the likes of Berlin or even cites such as London.
+However, for some reason, like Barcelona, Madrid is still seen by some visitors as a more dangerous place than the likes of Berlin or even cities like London.

-This is due to the fact that the main tourist areas more central to the city such as the ‘Puerta del Sol’ are targeted by the gangs for pickpocketing.
+This is because the main tourist areas more central to the city, such as the ‘Puerta del Sol’ are targeted by the gangs for pickpocketing.

 Madrid Crime Rate

-- Criminals tend to target elderly people and women, according to El Periodico, and steal jewelry, mobile phones, and wallets.
+• Criminals tend to target elderly people and women, according to El Periodico, and steal jewellery, mobile phones, and wallets.

-- Numbeo.com ranks Madrid as a safer destination for tourism than Barcelona.
-Read about safety in Barcelona to make up your mind.
+• Numbeo.com ranks Madrid as a safer destination for tourism than Barcelona.
+Do more research on safety in Barcelona to make up your own mind.

-For the more tactical traveler, its worth noting that as a smart city (in many ways), Madrid has some of the most cutting-edge digital technology when it comes to connectivity around the city so you can walk around alone and remain safe.
+For the more tactical traveller, it’s worth noting that as a smart city (in many ways), Madrid has some of the most cutting-edge digital technology when it comes to connectivity around the city so you can walk around alone and remain safe.

 Is Madrid safe for tourists?